Top 10 Yappy Dog Breeds

 ( Jon Buscall/Flickr)

-You probably aren’t surprised to see the Chihuahua on the list of yappiest dog breeds.
+There’s no way you haven’t heard of the Chihuahua’s vocal tendencies yet!
+These are adorable dogs and are one of the most popular breeds in the whole world, but if you know anything about them, you probably aren’t surprised to see the Chihuahua on the list of yappiest dog breeds.
 If you’ve ever come into contact with this breed you understand this first-hand.
 Chihuahuas have big personalities packed into their tiny bodies and they aim to prove it with their bark.
+They have a big dog attitude, and won’t hesitate to get feisty when necessary.
+And that means a lot of barking!
+So, don’t be surprised when your Chihuahua starts barking at everything and anything!

 - They come from Mexico.